TalRichter/Fever-Effect/XGboostAnalysis/README.md

 # Gene Expression Analysis in Autistic Children: Fever Effect

-## Project Overview
+## Project overview
 This research project focuses on analyzing gene expression in autistic children, particularly examining the response to fever.
 We categorize the children into two groups: a "Fever-Affected" group, showing improvement in autistic symptoms with fever (160 children), and a "Non-Fever-Affected" group, showing no response to fever (600 children).
 Our analysis integrates gene expression data with additional information like age, gender, IQ, and other biomedical data to identify key genes and features associated with the fever response in autism.

-## Addressing Data Imbalance
+## Addressing data imbalance
 One of the significant challenges in this study is the imbalance between the two groups of children.
 To address this, we implement a strategy that involves:

-- **Downsampling the Majority Group**: We equalize the representation of both groups by downsampling the larger group (Non-Fever-Affected), ensuring a balanced comparison.
+- **Downsampling the majority group**: We equalize the representation of both groups by downsampling the larger group (Non-Fever-Affected), ensuring a balanced comparison.
-- **Bootstrapping the Model**: To enhance the robustness of our findings, we bootstrap the model 100 times, each with 5-fold cross-validation.
+- **Bootstrapping the model**: To enhance the robustness of our findings, we bootstrap the model 100 times, each with 5-fold cross-validation.
 This approach helps in mitigating the risks of overfitting and ensures the generalizability of the model.

 ## Features
 - Comprehensive gene expression analysis in autistic children.